 Drillholes OVD009A and OVD002A are extensions of the drillholes that were drilled in 2023 (OVD009 and OVD002).
 The 2023 results were reported in the Prospectus dated, published and announced on the April 30, 2024.
-With a purpose to differentiate the results from 2023 we added "A" in the label of the drillhole to coincide with logging.
+With a purpose to differentiate the results from 2023 "A" is added in the label of the drillhole to coincide with logging.